 MICHELLE LEE MD

-Dr. Lee also works as a medical writer and editor.
+Dr. Michelle Lee also works as a medical writer and editor.
 She is a former editor-in-chief of Cornell's Journal of Humanities in Medicine.
 She authored a 70-page book on spine health distributed by Belvoir Media.
 Her brain research and writing has been published in multiple peer-reviewed journals including American Journal of Neuroradiology and Neurology.
 She also published about her experiences as a first-year doctor treating COVID-19 patients when NYC was the COVID epicenter.
 She also spoke to East Side Stories encouraging COVID vaccination and the barriers the elderly and immigrants often face.

 After the fatal Atlanta shootings including six Asian women, Dr. Lee spoke as a community activist at the largest peaceful NYC AAPI rally in Manhattan's Chinatown on 3/21/2021, attended by over 3,000 community members.
 She spoke on the same stage as Andrew Yang, Senator Chuck Schumer, and BLM activist Nupol Kiazolu.
 She rallied over 100 NYC healthcare workers to form the first White Coat Frontline in support of the AAPI community.
 She has been interviewed and/or featured in NBC News, ABC, Associated Press, Voice of America, Washington Times, US and World Report News, LA Times, Yahoo News, Sacromento Bee, Post Star, Local 10, My North West, Tennessean, ABC Channel 7 News, NowThis News, Gothamist, East Side Stories, New York Presbyterian Health Matters, Florida News Time, Outlook India, South China Morning Post, Taipei Times, Taiwan News, Thai PBS, and more.
 Dr. Lee is covered as an AAPI activist in videos by Now This News here and Associated Press here.